 Here’s a quick table showing the differences between spike and aerators.

-Spike Aerator | Plug Aerator |
+Spike Aerator

-Spike aerators have sharp spikes that penetrate into the ground. | Plug aerators have hollow tines that remove plugs of thatch when pushed into the ground. |
+Plug aerators have hollow tines that remove plugs of thatch when pushed into the ground.

-Provides short term soil decompaction since no soil is removed. | Provides long-term decompaction because plugs of soil are removed from the core to create air spaces. |
+Provides long-term decompaction because plugs of soil are removed from the core to create air spaces.

-Mostly manual spike aerators are available and suitable for getting rid of soil compaction on small yards. | Mostly mechanical plug aerators are available and suitable for small, medium, and large areas of yard soil decompaction. |
+Mostly mechanical plug aerators are available and suitable for small, medium, and large areas of yard soil decompaction.

 As you can see from the differences above, you may want to use a spike aerator if you have a small yard.
 It is also a suitable choice when you want to get rid of minor thatch that’s causing compaction.
+Read this guide if you aren’t sure what thatch is!

-Plug aerators are mostly mechanical, unlike spike aerators that are mostly manual (except for the ones you hook on your lawnmower).
 In this sense, using a plug aerator is one of the best ways to ease soil compaction because the plugs are removed from the core to make the soil loose.
+Poking holes is less effective and can actually cause additional compaction in the areas around the holes.

 Spike Aeration

-A spike aerator makes holes into the ground to make the soil loose.
+A spike aerator makes holes in the ground to make the soil loose.
 Unlike plug aerators, spike aerators do not remove any soil from the ground.
 They only poke holes in the ground to get rid of compaction.

 Does spike aeration work?

-Spike aeration works but provides short-term results because when you push the aerator into the soil, it pushes soil down and to the sides instead of removing the thick thatch that is causing compaction.
+Spike aeration works but provides short-term results because when you push the aerator into the soil, it pushes the soil down and to the sides instead of removing the thick thatch that is causing compaction.
 With time, the soil will readjust and close the small holes you made in the ground.

 The little holes do not reduce core compaction but they actually increase compaction deep in the ground.

-- Adjustable Size: The 11.5* 5 inch Aerator Shoes fit for women's shoe size 6-10, men's shoe size 6-9, with 3 adjustable Velcro straps wraped around your heel and attach with hook-and-loop fasteners, no slipping and loosing.
+• Adjustable Size: The 11.5* 5 inch Aerator Shoes fit for women's shoe size 6-10, men's shoe size 6-9, with 3 adjustable Velcro straps wraped around your heel and attach with hook-and-loop fasteners, no slipping and loosing.

-- Never Broken of Shoes Base: Design with using 2 Base of ALUMINUM ALLOY and PLASTIC SOLES to ensure sturdy, durable and comfortable, instead of other's only with plastic or metal soles.
+• Never Broken of Shoes Base: Design with using 2 Base of ALUMINUM ALLOY and PLASTIC SOLES to ensure sturdy, durable and comfortable, instead of other's only with plastic or metal soles.

-- Never Bend of Spikes: Heavy Duty Spikes add oxygen, water and nutrients to soil easily.
+• Never Bend of Spikes: Heavy Duty Spikes add oxygen, water and nutrients to soil easily.
 The yeld strength reaches 675Mpa which is enough sturdy, suitable for any hard soil, rocks, or slopes.

-Affiliate links and images pulled from the Amazon Product Advertising API on: 2023-06-04
+Affiliate links and images pulled from the Amazon Product Advertising API on: 2024-03-18

 How often should I spike aerate my lawn?

 Always test the thickness of thatch in your lawn two times each season to determine if it is too thick and causing compaction.
 If it is too thick, you may need to rent a mechanical aerator and dethatcher to help you get rid of the problem.
+Here’s how to determine if that layer in your lawn is too thick.

 Types of Spike Aerators